brikis98/yevgeniy-brikman-homepage/_posts/2008-01-25-working-on-mac.md

 than for the Mac.
 This is largely because the PC market is so much larger, but it's certainly worth considering.

-Apple has come a long way from the original iMac and I'm relieved to say that OS X is a very solid OS.
-Given that the pre ~10.2 Mac OS's used to make me gag, this is pretty high praise.
+Apple has come a long way from the original iMac, and I'm relieved to say that OS X is a very solid OS.
+Given that the pre ~10.2 Mac OSes used to make me gag, this is pretty high praise.
 And who knows, maybe after using it for long enough at work, it'll start to grow on me.
 Or drive me nuts.
 We'll see.